 The objective of tour construction approaches is to build a tour for an instance of traveling salesman problem from scratch.
-This is commonly achieved by constructing a tour following some construction rule.
+This can be achieved by constructing a tour which will follow some construction rule.
 Determinations during the construction of a tour are mostly made in a greedy fashion.
-The objective of these methods is an immediate gain instead of looking ahead.
+The objective of these constructive methods is an immediate gain instead of looking ahead.
 There are many constructive heuristics which have been suggested for the TSP.
-For a comprehensive overview of tour construction approaches for the TSP look in [10, 123].
-For an extensive empirical performance testing of the tour construction approaches for the symmetric TSP, especially the Euclidean TSP see [63, 123].
+A comprehensive overview of tour construction approaches for the TSP can be found in [10,123].
+Furthermore, for the thorough performance testing of the tour construction approaches for the symmetric TSP, especially for the Euclidean TSP, see [63,123].

-The tour construction approaches described in the next subsections were chosen because of their suitability to symmetric especially Euclidean instances of Traveling Salesman Problem.
+The tour construction approaches described in the next two subsections were chosen because of their suitability to symmetric, especially Euclidean instances, of Traveling Salesman Problem.
 Two basic and from the dissertation point of view important tour construction approaches are the Nearest Neighbour and the Insertion heuristics.